Only8Bytes/C-Programs/README.md

-# CPrograms
+# C Programs
-C programs i have written over the years
+C programs I have written over the years